descarteslabs/descarteslabs-python/README.md

 ### Tables

 - Allow multiple columns to be used as a composite key when creating a table.
+- Added "auto" datatype to schemas as an auto incrementing counter.

 ## [1.9.1] - 2021-12-20